-15J.
+&lt;sup>15J.
 P. Moreland and William Lane Craig, The Blackwell Companion to Natural Theology, (Malden, MA: Blackwell Publishers, 2009), 1.

-Evidentialist's Response," in Five Views On Apologetics, 187.
+&lt;sup>16Gary Habermas, "Cumulative Case Apologetics: Responses: An Evidentialist's Response," in Five Views On Apologetics, 187.

-17"It is written" is actually one Greek word, gegraptai, which is a perfect passive indicative and means, "it stands written and is still binding."
+&lt;sup>17"It is written" is actually one Greek word, gegraptai, which is a perfect passive indicative and means, "it stands written and is still binding."
 The perfect indicative emphasizes ongoing, continuous results.
 "There is a grand and solid objectivity about the perfect tense, gegraptai, 'It stands written.'
 'Here,' Jesus was saying, 'is the permanent, unchangeable witness of the eternal God, committed to writing for our